awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cassandra-table.md

 # AWS::Cassandra::Table<a name="aws-resource-cassandra-table"></a>

 The `AWS::Cassandra::Table` resource allows you to create a new table in Amazon Keyspaces \(for Apache Cassandra\)\.
-For more information, see [Create a Keyspace and a Table](https://docs.aws.amazon.com/keyspaces/latest/devguide/getting-started.ddl.html) in the *Amazon Keyspaces Developer Guide*\.
+For more information, see [Create a keyspace and a table](https://docs.aws.amazon.com/keyspaces/latest/devguide/getting-started.ddl.html) in the *Amazon Keyspaces Developer Guide*\.

 ## Syntax<a name="aws-resource-cassandra-table-syntax"></a>